NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1DISLepton.md

 ---

-title: "Rivet::DISLepton"
+title: 'class Rivet::DISLepton'
-summary: "Get the incoming and outgoing leptons in a DIS event. "
+description: "Get the incoming and outgoing leptons in a DIS event. "

 ---